-Learn exactly How To in this post.
-The recipe for the Oatmeal-Sunflower Bread you see pictured below is included.
+Learn how to use a bread machine my way.
+Don’t miss the recipe for Oatmeal-Sunflower Bread as pictured below.
 It’s one of my best bread recipes.

 No worries if you don’t have a bread machine.
 You can still make the bread either by hand or with a stand mixer with the directions for conversion here.

 How To Avoid a Dark and Tough Crust

 This is the bread recipe I promised two weeks ago along with a picture tutorial for exactly how one takes bread dough from the bread machine to the oven.
 If you would prefer your bread with the crust and appearance of the bread on the right in the picture below instead of the crust on the left, follow me.

 Left: bread baked in a bread machine.

 Right: bread mixed in a bread machine but baked in a loaf pan in a conventional oven

 What follows are general instructions for changing any bread machine recipe baked in the machine into a loaf of bread you will be proud to serve and even happier to eat.